midas-network/covid19-smh-research/model-output/README.md

 Projections of infections will be used to compare outputs between models but will not be evaluated against observations.

-#### inc case

-This target is the incident (weekly) number of cases predicted by the model during the week that is N weeks after `origin_date`.

-A week-ahead scenario should represent the total number of new cases reported during a given epiweek (from Sunday through Saturday, inclusive).

-Projections of infections will be used to compare outputs between models but will not be evaluated against observations.

 #### inc death